girimystr1997/ChatLibrary/README.md

 # ChatLibrary
-An Android Library for images
+An Android Library for chat